iAvoe/Az900-Module-1-2-Review/README.md

 #### Which type of cloud service model is typically licensed through a monthly or annual subscription?
 - SaaS

+#### Your organization is building a custom application.
+You need to focus on application development rather than configuration and management of servers.
+Which cloud service model should you use?
+- PaaS (You don't know what software and tools the devs really use)

+#### ________ provides a fully managed environment for developing, testing, delivering, and managing cloud-based applications
+- PaaS

 #### Which cloud service model is used by Azure SQL Database?
 - PaaS